mwbrulhardt/yelp-absa/README.md

-# Yelp: Aspect-Based Sentiment Analysis
+# Where should I eat after the pandemic?: Decision Making with Aspect-Based Sentiment Analysis Using Transformers.
 Exploring the Yelp dataset using Aspect-Based Sentiment Analysis.

 ## Installation